somestupidgirl/procfs_kext/README.md

 The `fd` directory contains one entry for each file that the process has open.
 Each entry is a directory that’s numbered for the corresponding file descriptor.
 Most processes will have at least entries 0, 1 and 2 for standard input, output and error respectively.
 Within each subdirectory you’ll find two files called `details` and `socket`.
 The `details` file contains a `vnode_fdinfowithpath` structure, which contains information about the file including its path name if it is a file system file.
 If the file is a socket endpoint, you can read a `socket_fdinfo` structure from the `socket` file.

 The `threads` directory contains a subdirectory for each of the process’ threads.
-The process in the screenshot above has two threads with ids 550 and 1284.
 Each thread directory contains a single file called `info` the contains thread-specific information in the form of a `proc_threadinfo` structure.

 ## How to build procfs
 To be able to build and install the kernel extension you must have a valid signing certificate in your keychain.
 Then you must open Makefile.inc and change the SIGNCERT variable to the email linked to your certificate.
 Once that's done, just open up a terminal window and execute: